 Kent Shell is a memoirist, fiction writer and artist.

-He lives and writes in Brooklyn, New York and in the Hudson Valley, where he lives with his beloved.
+He lives and writes in Brooklyn, New York and the Hudson Valley, where he lives with his beloved.
 He has a grown daughter, and two grown stepdaughters.